CLOSED FOR THE SEASON • Information may be outdated. Add this

 PAYMENT: Submission fees can be paid via WithoutABox, PayPal, or by money order or check in U.S. dollars to Cinema on the Bayou Film Society, 101 Duclos Street, Lafayette, LA 70506.

-EXHIBITION FORMAT: If your film is accepted, the Festival must receive, by December 23, 2016, the following: 1) an exhibition copy of the film in one of the following formats: Pro res 422 Quicktime file (preferred), MP4, 1920x1080 (digital file preferred), or DCP (if requested by the Festival); and 2) a backup Blu-Ray (Region 1).
+EXHIBITION FORMAT: If your film is accepted, the Festival must receive, by Friday, December 28, 2018, the following: (1) an exhibition copy of the film in one of the following formats: a digital (downloadable) file such as .MOV or MP4 and (2) a backup dvd or Blu-Ray (Region 1).

 The filmmaker agrees to be responsible for all shipping and insurance costs for shipping exhibition materials to the Festival.

-To receive the return of a Blu-Ray copy of a film, the filmmaker must enclose a self-addressed envelope with sufficient postage with the exhibition Blu-Ray copy.
+To receive the return of a copy of a film, the filmmaker must enclose a self-addressed envelope with sufficient postage with the exhibition copy.

 ADDITIONAL TERMS OF ENTRY: Cinema on the Bayou reserves the right to disqualify any submission without refund of submission fees.